-This paper uses the 1974 to 2004 National Health Interview Surveys to examine the long term impact of military service during the Vietnam War Era on health.
-We examine the 67,608 men in the survey born between 1950 and 1952 and find that in this cohort there is a strong cross-sectional association between military service and adverse health.
-However we also document that veterans differ very significantly in their observable characteristics from non veterans suggesting some of the differences documented in cross-sectional studies may be due to omitted variables bias.
-To address this problem we use draft eligibility as an instrument for military service.
-Despite a very strong first stage relationship between draft eligibility and military service the 2SLS estimates of the difference in health between veterans and non veterans are statistically insignificant and fairly imprecise.
-The instrumental variable estimates are too imprecise to preclude the differences in health found in the cross-sectional regressions.
+There is a strong cross-sectional association between military service and adverse health.
+However, veterans differ very significantly in their observable characteristics from nonveterans, suggesting that some of the association between military service and adverse health may be due to omitted variables bias.
+To address this problem, we use draft eligibility as an instrument for military service.
+Despite a very strong first-stage relationship between draft eligibility and military service, the two-stage least squares estimates of the difference in health between veterans and nonveterans are statistically insignificant and too imprecise to preclude the differences in health found in the cross-sectional regressions.
+(JEL H56, I12, I18)

-JEL Classifications: H56, I12, I18,